mnapoli/workshop-middlewares/README.md

 The API must require authentication (HTTP basic auth), but the website must be publicly accessible (no authentication anymore).

 Remember the router or the middleware pipe are like any other middleware: you can nest them and use them several times.

+## Step 7: request attributes

+Add an API endpoint (`/api/whoami`) that returns the user name.

+You can pass the user name from the authentication middleware to the controller using request attributes.